 But what did our baby think of the alpacas?
 Well, he just stared.
 No cries, no smiles, just hypnotized staring.
 The alpacas stared back, chewing their hay reflectively.
 Would love grow between these adorable mammals by the end of our visit?
 Only time would tell.

 The hairstyles of the alpacas varied widely, from afro puffs to spiked punk attitude.
 I wanted to climb on the back of every alpaca and bury my face deep in their fur!
-(I suppose buying out the gift shop’s alpaca wool clothing would have been the next best thing.)
+(I suppose buying out the gift shop’s alpaca wool clothing would have been the next best thing.
+To learn more about key alpaca vs. llama differences, click.)

 Once I calmed down from giggling at the alpacas themselves, I began to read the alpaca sales signs around the farm, and commenced laughing again.
 Allow me to excerpt some of these informational signs for you.